SiriDB/siridb-server/help/help_list_users.md

 -------
 Valid columns are:

-- user: User name.
+- name: User name.
 - access: Access rights assigned to the user.

-When no columns are provided the default is used. (user, access)
+When no columns are provided the default is used. (name, access)

 Example: